Transfer Bluetooth Files from Android to iPhone

 Remember, direct Bluetooth transfers between Android and iPhone aren’t supported due to different operating systems.
 Using third-party apps is your best bet.
 They’re user-friendly and efficient, saving you time and hassle.
 So next time you need to share photos, videos, or documents, don’t stress.
 Just grab one of these apps, and you’ll have your files transferred in no time.
 Happy sharing!

-How can I transfer files from Android to iPhone using Bluetooth?
+Can I transfer files from Android to iPhone via Bluetooth?

-Can I transfer all types of files between Android and iPhone?
+Can I use a wired method to transfer files from Android to iPhone?

 Was this page helpful?